spencerwalls/CIS-2520/README.md

 My work from the Data Structures course at the University of Guelph.
-Each assignment is complete with source code and assignment instruction files.
+Each assignment folder is complete with source code and assignment instruction files.